clojure/data.avl/README.md

 ## Licence

-Copyright © 2013-2014 Michał Marczyk, Rich Hickey
+Copyright © 2013-2014 Michał Marczyk, Rich Hickey and contributors

 Distributed under the Eclipse Public License, the same as Clojure.